Gkcloud5/Better-future/05-Interview Point of view/03-AWS Interview questions/01-Some questions asked in AWS.md

 3. What commands used to check memory
 4. What is network troubleshooting commands
 5. How do you make a program run on startup
-6. 5xx and 4xx error codes, and which is server side and which is client side?
+6. What Are HTTP Status Codes, and which is server side and which is client side
 7. What would you prefer to use Linux or windows and explain why in details?
 8. What's ssh port number? easy but then dives deep into more questions about ssh.
 9. You are not able to connect to a server via ssh, even though it is running and healthy.
 What might be the cause of the issue?